 A large selection of knots is available free at CLKER.

-You’ll find another template I used on Top Images that is also free to download.
+You'll find another template I used on Top Images that is also free to download.
+(Just checking on this as the site appears to have been taken over by spam so I’ve disabled the link for the time being)

 If none of those take your eye - do a web search and you will find a large array of designs.